-How to Get Nothing Worthwhile Out Of These Notes
+How to Get Nothing Worthwhile Out of These Notes

-Because this book serves as a combination of your textbook and a set of notes, you may be tempted to sleep through class because "it's all in the book," and then use these notes look up how to do the homework problems when you get confused.
-If you do this, you will learn very little chemistry, and you will find this class to be both frustrating and boring.
+If you are using these notes as a combination of your textbook and a set of notes, you may be tempted to sleep through class because "it's all in the notes," and then use these notes to look up how to do the homework problems when you get confused.
+If you do this, you will learn very little physics, and you will find this class to be both frustrating and boring.